 Which Leather Shows the Best Patina?

 There are two types of leather; full grain and top grain leather.
-Full-grain leather is the highest quality with a beautiful, natural look that develops a patina quickly.
-Top grain leather can also develop patina but takes longer.
+Specifically, full-grain leather is the highest quality with a beautiful, natural look that develops a patina quickly.
+On the other hand, top grain leather can also develop patina but takes longer.

 How fast or well leather develops patina depends on its treatment process.
-Vegetable-tanned leather is the best for patina, while chrome-tanned leather will never look old.
+For instance, vegetable-tanned leather is the best for patina, while chrome-tanned leather will never look old.

-That’s because vegetable-tanned leather is treated with plant-based oils, whereas chrome-tanned leather is treated with chemicals.
-The process makes vegetable-tanned leather more natural and receptive to the environment, giving you that sought-after patina quickly.
+The difference arises because vegetable-tanned leather is treated with plant-based oils, whereas chrome-tanned leather is treated with chemicals.
+Consequently, the process makes vegetable-tanned leather more natural and receptive to the environment, giving you that sought-after patina quickly.

 The best leather for showing patina is vegetable-tanned full-grain leathers such as cowhide, bovine leather, or oiled bull hide.